matlab-deep-learning/llms-with-matlab/doc/functions/openAIChat.md

 `"gpt-4o-mini"` (default) | `"gpt-4"` | `"o1-mini"` | `"gpt-3.5-turbo"` | ...

 Name of the OpenAI model to use for text generation.

 For information about currently supported models, see the OpenAI documentation at [https://platform.openai.com/docs/overview](https://platform.openai.com/docs/overview).

+### `BaseURL` — Base URL

+`"https://api.openai.com/v1"` (default) | string scalar | character vector

+Base URL, specified as a string scalar or character vector.

+Specify this option to use an OpenAI-compatible API.
+For more information, see [OpenAI-Compatible APIs](../OpenAI.md#openai-compatible).

 ### `Temperature` — Temperature